Scenic road through vineyards to the Pyrenees mountains.

 The Origins of Blanquette de Limoux

-Before heading to Carcassonne, we made a stop in the nearby town of Limoux.
-This is where things get interesting for wine lovers, especially if you appreciate bubbly.
-Limoux is credited with producing the world’s first sparkling wine, Blanquette de Limoux, way back in 1531.
+Before we headed off to Carcassonne, we kinda stopped in that nearby town Limoux.
+And this is where it starts getting… interesting, especially for wine people, if you really like anything that bubbles.
+Limoux is often mentioned as the place that kicked off the world’s first sparkling wine, the Blanquette de Limoux, all the way back in 1531.
 That’s over a century before Champagne!
 We visited a local winery, and it was fascinating to learn about the traditional methods they still use.
 The cellar was cool and smelled of oak, and the winemaker was so passionate about their craft.
 Tasting the Blanquette was a real treat – it’s crisp, refreshing, and has a lovely complexity.
 It’s definitely worth seeking out if you enjoy sparkling wines.

 Here’s a little more about Blanquette de Limoux:

-The history of sparkling wine is often debated, but the monks of Saint-Hilaire abbey near Limoux were certainly early pioneers.
-Their discovery paved the way for a beverage that would eventually be enjoyed worldwide.
+The story about sparkling wine is often debated, but you know, the monks of Saint-Hilaire Abbey, near Limoux, were kinda early pioneers.
+They made that discovery, it helped open up the road for a drink that later would get enjoyed almost everywhere, worldwide.

 Where to Stay: